The Song of the Blood-Red Flower: Background

+The roses on the coat of arms of Askola municipality refer to the novel; Linnankoski, who wrote the work, was born in Askola.

 When Linnankoski began writing his successful novel in the summer of 1904 at Vuohensaari in Salo, he had no actual written plan for the plot.
 However, he had been thinking about the subject for many years before writing, so the final writing was quick and easy.
 Writing was not nearly as cumbersome as writing his first successful play, Eternal Struggle (Ikuinen taistelu) in 1903.
 In The Song of the Blood-Red Flower, Linnankoski made extensive use of his own experiences.
 He had lived a youth full of passion and controversy, but had been married for a few years to Ester Drugg (1872–1943) when he wrote the book.
 When trying to write, he wanted to be as truthful as possible in his narrative.
 The role models and the people and events that ended up in the book were close to each other, but there was no direct reproduction; Linnankoski edited and selected them for his own use.
-Linnankoski was greatly influenced in the events of the book by his youthful landscape in Vakkola, Askola, where he was born; the Kohiseva River, mentioned in the book, may have been thought to have been inspired by the Porvoo River across the Vakkola village.
+Linnankoski was greatly influenced in the events of the book by his youthful landscape in Vakkola, Askola, where he was born; the Kohiseva River, mentioned in the book, might have been inspired by the Porvoo River across the Vakkola village.